 Step back to a bygone era at the Heritage Park near Glenmore Reservoir, trace the city's creation at Fort Calgary, or explore Canada's aviation heritage at Aero Space Museum of Calgary.
 Visit Canada's Hall of Fame and try skiing, snowboarding, zip-lining, tobogganing, and mountain biking at Canada Olympic Park.
 Get up close to indigenous wildlife at Calgary Zoo or watch show jumping at Spruce Meadows.
 Take a walk through Prince's island Park and go shopping at nearby Eau Claire Market.

-Drive to Banff for the next two nights and a room-only stay at your chosen accommodation.
+Drive to Banff for the next two nights and a bed & breakfast stay at the Elk & Avenue Hotel.

 The resort town of Banff sits at the heart of Banff National Park in the Canadian province of Alberta.
 The town is dominated by Rocky Mountain peaks of Mount Rundle and Mount Cascade and the vast surrounding parkland is home to an eclectic mix of wildlife including elks and grizzly bears.
 Stroll along Banff Avenue and indulge in retail therapy in the boutiques or dine on tasty local cuisine in the many restaurants.